 Similar results were seen in a group of trained men who hit each muscle group two or three times a week .

-Changes in muscle thickness of vastus lateralis, one of the four muscles that make up the quadriceps, were not statistically different between the two groups.
+Changes in the thickness of vastus lateralis, one of the four muscles that make up the quadriceps, were not statistically different between the two groups.

 It was the same story with rectus femoris, which runs down the front of your thigh.
 Gains in muscle thickness were not statistically different whether the legs were trained twice or three times a week.